1platform/onebe/docs/modules/Authentication_AuthDecorators.md

 ▸ **Basic**(`target`, `propertyKey`, `descriptor`): `void`

-Decorator to enable Basic Authentication for an endpoint.
+Decorator used to enable Basic Authentication for an endpoint.

-Attaches to the property of the target the following metadata:
-- route:auth
-- route:auth:basic

-Based on this metadata we know what to generate in the Documentation generator.
+Using this decorator you can restrict the access to an endpoint only to the users that are authenticated.
+Also, by using this decorator we mark the endpoint as authenticated in the generated documentation files.

+Using the basic authentication method, the authentication engine requires that the user pass a valid username and password combination to it.
+The credentials must be passed inside the `Authorization` header after the token `Basic` and in a base64 encoded version.

 **`Decorator`**